The Evolution of Ireland

 Click on the link below to read these blogs.

-Throughout the writing of The Evolution of Ireland, I have been very fortunate to receive a great deal of help.
+Throughout my work on The Evolution of Ireland Project, I have been very fortunate to receive a great deal of help.

 This help has come from family, friends, strangers, academics, artists, and many more.
 If you would also like to contribute to the completion of this book, you could help by simply spreading the word about it, including by sharing this website using the social media buttons below.